“Dinner time with Finnish food was the best. The atmosphere was so warm that I felt like at home.”

 Please read the Principles of the Friend Family Programme below carefully before submitting your application.

-Application period begins on the 3rd of September and ends on the 14th of October, 2018.
-You can apply via an online application form here.
-The new round of Friend Family Programme starts in November 2018 with an introductory meeting.
-The programme ends in August 2019.
-Families and students will be matched right after the application period ends, and the coordinator will contact everyone personally in the beginning of December.
+Application period begins on the 26th of November and ends on the 8th of December, 2019.
+You can apply via this online application.
+The new round of Friend Family Programme starts in January 2020 with an introductory meeting.
+The programme ends in August 2020.
+Families and students will be matched right after the application period ends, and the coordinator will contact everyone personally during December.

 Principles of the Friend Family Programme